Azure-Samples/azd-template-artifacts/docs/development-guidelines/operational-guidelines.md

 ### Creating a backlog

 Once you have the use-case and specification in place, create a backlog for all features to be developed, and prioritize them.
 Assign issues to respective experts, and check the progress on a regular basis.
+Use the backlog to create scopes mapping to [milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones), and assign them to the corresponding milestone.

 Progress can be shared during standups or async on a Teams chat.

-When the issue is completed, close it, referencing the pull-request that has addressed it.
+When the issue is completed, close it, referencing the pull request that has addressed it.
+For example comment and close with `Fixed by #[number of PR]`

 ## Standardization guidelines